-So, from here you can find out an expression for h which is 2 sigma cos theta divided by rho g R, this expression is very simple and this expression is valid only if this meniscus is under a static equilibrium condition it is not moving, but still it gives a lot of good insight because it tells you that if there is a capillary rise say in this kind of a situation we call it a capillary rise because as if the fluid is rising from the reservoir towards the capillary.
+This expression is very simple, and this expression is valid only if this meniscus is under a static equilibrium condition it is not moving.
+But still it gives a lot of good insight because it tells you that if there is a capillary rise say in this kind of a situation we call it a capillary rise because as if the fluid is rising from the reservoir towards the capillary.

-So, that capillary rise is dictated by many things one of the features of course, is the angle theta which is the contact angle and which depends on the combination of the fluid.
-So, if we say that for a glass water combination glass water air combination say this theta is close to 0 may be so; that means, that it requires three different phases.
-So, to say I mean glass is a solid phase which forms the surface of the capillary then you have water here and may be air here, but if you replace water with some mercury it may be something different and it may be possible that instead of a rise it has a fall.
-That is dictated by the competition between the adhesion and the cohesion force and eventually it is manifested by what is the value of the contact angle.
-So, in that case say if the contact angle say is 140 degree which is like if it is mercury glass air that that may be like one of the possibilities.
-So, when you have these one; that means, you will get if you have theta in that range; obviously, h is negative; that means, instead of rise it is a fall the meniscus shape also will be just curved oppositely.
+So, that capillary rise is dictated by many things.
+One of the features of course, is the angle $\theta$ which is the contact angle and which depends on the combination of the fluid.
+So, if we say that for a glass water combination glass water air combination say this $\theta$ is close to zero maybe; that means, that it requires three different phases so to say.
+I mean glass is a solid phase which forms the surface of the capillary then you have water here and maybe air here, but if you replace water with say mercury it may be something different and it may be possible that instead of a rise it has a fall.
+That is dictated by the competition between the adhesion and the cohesion force, and eventually it is manifested by what is the value of the contact angle.

-The other important factor which is one of the decisive factors is what is capital R because if capital R is large then no matter what ever is the contact angle this effect will be small and will virtually be unperceptable at the same time if R is very small then this h can be very very large, we get such examples in nature very nicely that is if you have trees this trees absorb water from the ground there is no pump which is existing in the nature as an artificial mean of pumping the fluid from the root to the top most leaves and branches, but you will see tall tress also get nutrition from the ground.
-So, when they are transported by the fluid medium which is the so called assent of sap in terms of the biological terminology it goes vertically such a large distance it covers such an huge height just with the consideration that this r is small.
+So, in that case say if the contact angle say is 140 degree which is like if it is mercury glass air that may be like one of the possibilities.
+So, when you have this one; that means, you will get if you have theta in that range obviously, h is negative; that means, instead of rise it is a fall the meniscus shape also will be just curved oppositely.
+The other important factor which is one of the decisive factors is, what is R because if R is large then no matter whatever is the contact angle this effect will be small and will virtually be imperceptible.

+At the same time if R is very small, then h can be very large.
+We get such examples in nature very nicely that is if you have trees this tress absorb water from the ground there is no pump which is existing in the nature as an artificial mean of pumping the fluid from the root to the top most leaves and branches, but you will see tall trees also get nutrition from the ground.

+So, when they are transported by the fluid medium which is the so-called assent of sap in terms of the biological terminology.
+It goes vertically such a large distance it covers such a huge height just with the consideration that this R is small.
 So, those are really very narrow capillaries and then the capillary acts like a pump.
-So, just because of the surface tension it can attain a large height of transport and that kind of very beautiful mechanism prevails in nature and that makes the plants the at least the tall tress sustain their lives.
+So, just because of the surface tension it can attain in a large height of transport, and that kind of will be beautiful mechanism prevails in nature and that makes the plants at least the tall trees sustain their lives.

-Now, just to have a slight variation from these let us consider an example when you do not have just one fluid as liquid and another fluid as gas, but may that both of the fluids are liquids and they are immiscible ones if they are miscible liquids; obviously, when you when you put them one with the other they may mix with each other and the clear meniscus may not be formed, but if they are not miscible with each other there may be a clear meniscus that is formed let us look into an example with a with a short movie and let us try to see that what kind of meniscus may be formed with such an example.
+Now, just to have a slight variation from this, let us consider an example when you do not have just one fluid as a liquid and another fluid as gas, but maybe the both of the fluids are liquids and they are immiscible ones.
+If they are miscible liquids; obviously, when you when you put them one with the other, they may mix with each other and the clear meniscus may not be formed.
+But if they are not miscible with each other there may be a clear meniscus that is formed.

-(Refer Slide Time: 13:10)
+(Refer Slide Time: 13:07)